-Medium term targets for 2019-2021 period
+Medium term targets

-At its first Capital Markets Day on 10 October 2018, the Company introduced targets for the 2019-2021 period.
-The targets can be divided into group financial targets, business financial targets and non-financial objectives, the latter reflecting the position the Company wants to take in society.
+At the Issuer's latest investor update, it set its targets for fiscal years 2022 -2024.
+The targets can be divided into group financial targets, business financial targets and non-financial objectives, the latter reflecting the position the Issuer wants to take in society.

-The Company has determined a set of ambitious group targets.
-Positioning itself for profitable growth.
-The Company will continue to run the company with a strong capital position and a Solvency II ratio safely above 160% (standard formula).
-This enables the Company to deploy capital for entrepreneurial purposes.
+The Issuer has determined a set of ambitious group targets, positioning itself for growth.
+The Issuer will continue to run the company with a strong capital position and a Solvency II ratio safely above 160% (standard formula).
+This enables the Issuer to deploy substantial capital for entrepreneurial purposes.
 The maximum level of financial leverage has been set at 35% to bring this ratio more in line with Dutch and international peers on an underlying basis.
-This adjustment also better reflects the IFRS methodology of shadow accounting that is applied by the Company and is consistent with the Company's unchanged S&P A (at least) rating target.
-Given the strong performance in recent years and the confidence the Company has in its business for the medium term, it has raised the target for operating return on equity (ROE) to the range of 12%-14% per annum.
-Organic capital creation (OCC) is a recently introduced target.
-The Company aims for OCC to rise from €372 million in 2018 to at least €430 million by 2021.
-This target is based on the Company's position as at 10 October 2018.
-As such, it excludes the impact from any future acquisition (including the acquisition of Loyalis, which was announced on 4 December 2018) and assumes the 2018 excess investment returns and increasing forward rates.
-The Company keeps its dividend policy unchanged as well as its objective of a stable to slightly growing dividend per share.
+This adjustment also better reflects the IFRS methodology of shadow accounting that is applied by the Issuer and is consistent with the Issuer's unchanged S&P A (at least) rating target.
+Given the strong performance in recent years and the confidence the Issuer has in its business for the medium term, the cumulative target for organic capital creation (OCC) is set between €1.7 and €1.8 billion for the 2022-2024 period.
+Furthermore, the Issuer communicated on its most recent investor day that as from 2022, it adopted a progressive dividend policy (slightly increasing) and, in the absence of value-creating mergers & acquisitions and subject to a SII-ratio above the 175%, a three-year share buyback program of €100 million annually.
+With the proposed Business Combination announced on 27 October 2022, the Issuer has announced to offer a dividend step-up of 12% to €2.70 per share for the full year 2022 and commits to a progressive mid-to-high single digit dividend growth per annum until 2025.
+Furthermore, the Issuer has announced to halt the share buyback program.

-a.s.r has also updated its business financial targets.
-In P&C and Disability together, the Company aims to achieve a COR of 94%-96%.
-This range reflects the Company's leadership to manage these businesses profitably while remaining competitive.
-The range also allows the Company to absorb the normal level of calamities, such as major fires and heavy storms.
-The Company expects that in a year with a normal level of storms and large claims, it can deliver a COR of 96%.
-The Company decided to exclude Health from the target as the pricing and profitability of this product line is more prone to political scrutiny.
-At 99%, the target for Health stand-alone remains stable.
-Importantly, the COR target goes hand in hand with the Company's non-life growth target.
-It is the Company's ambition to grow organically by 3%-5% per annum (excl.
+The Issuer has also updated its business financial targets.
+In the Non-life segment (excluding Health), the Issuer aims to achieve a COR of 93%-95%.
+This range reflects the Issuer's leadership to manage these businesses profitably while remaining competitive.
+The range also allows the Issuer to absorb the normal level of calamities, such as major fires and heavy storms.
+The Issuer decided to exclude Health from the target as the pricing and profitability of this product line is more prone to political scrutiny.
+Importantly, the COR target goes hand in hand with the Issuer's non-life growth target.
+It is the Issuer's ambition to grow organically by 3%-5% per annum (excl.
 Health) while remaining within the COR range stated.
-In pursuit of growth, the Company will not forfeit its core discipline of value over volume.
-The Company aims to keep its operating result in Life stable compared to 2017 levels.
-Although the Company expects to experience a decline in the reserves, particularly in Individual life, it remains confident that, in terms of earnings, it will be able to maintain its operating result at the level of 2017 for the next three years.
-In addition, the Company aims to decrease the Life operation costs from 57 basis points (bps) on its reserves in 2017 to within the range of 45-55 bps on basic provision.
-The Company's fee generating businesses are growing in terms of absolute and relative contributions to operating results.
-The Company aims to achieve more than €40 million of operating result for the two segments of Distribution and Services and Asset Management, excluding banking activities.
-The Company expects to increase this number by 5% per annum thereafter.